AI Chatbots for Customer Service: A 2024 Deep Dive

 - Open-Source SDK: A flexible open-source SDK allows highly customized bot development.

-- Azure AI Integration: Seamless integration with Azure AI services, such as Language Understanding (LUIS) and QnA Maker.
+- Azure AI Integration: integration with Azure AI services, such as Language Understanding (LUIS) and QnA Maker.

 - Channel Support: Supports a wide range of channels, including websites, apps, Microsoft Teams, and Slack.